Study of E. coli outbreak finds current ready-to-bake cookie dough not ready-to-eat.

 Dr. Neil and colleagues suspected that one of the ingredients used to produce the dough was contaminated.
 Their investigation didn't conclusively implicate flour, but it remains the prime suspect.
 They pointed out that a single purchase of contaminated flour might have been used to manufacture multiple lots and varieties of dough over a period of time as suggested by the use-by dates on the contaminated product.

 Flour does not ordinarily undergo a "kill step" to kill pathogens that may be present, unlike the other ingredients in the cookie dough like the pasteurized eggs, molasses, sugar, baking soda, and margarine.
 Chocolate was also not implicated in this outbreak since eating chocolate chip cookie dough was less strongly associated with these illnesses when compared with consuming other flavors of cookie dough, according to Dr. Neil.

-The study authors conclude that "foods containing raw flour should be considered as possible vehicles of infection of future outbreaks of STEC."
+"foods containing raw flour should be considered as possible vehicles of infection of future outbreaks of STEC."
 Manufacturers should consider using heat-treated or pasteurized flour, in ready-to-cook or ready-to-bake foods that may be consumed without cooking or baking, despite label statements about the danger of such risky eating practices, the authors conclude.
 In addition, manufacturers should consider formulating ready-to-bake prepackaged cookie dough to be as safe as a ready-to-eat food item.

 Eating uncooked cookie dough appears to be a popular practice, especially among adolescent girls, the study authors note, with several patients reporting that they bought the product with no intention of actually baking cookies.
 Since educating consumers about the health risks may not completely halt the habit of snacking on cookie dough, making the snacks safer may be the best outcome possible.